An investing checklist for the new year

 New Year resolutions are a bit of a cliche, but they’re a cliche for a reason.
 With last year done and dusted and a new one up and running, it’s a good time to do a bit of a “stocktake” and think about what kind of investing you’d like to do in the new year.
-It also tends to be a quiet time of year, so it’s easier to sit down and think about your investments.

 So with all this in mind, we thought we’d put together a little guide of some things to think about when you’re reflecting on last year and making plans for this one.